 Social media is another potential data source to be monitored as part of a pharmacovigilance program.
 Quality and adequate turnaround time are special concerns in this scenario, due to the non-standard way the data is generated.
 A study by Comfort et al in 2018 looked at the benefits of utilizing machine learning models to identify adverse events in social media postings.
 The results of the study showed 83% accuracy with identifying adverse events in social media with tremendous efficiency.
 For context, this task took 48 hours for the machine learning model to complete while it would’ve taken human experts an estimated 44,000 hours.

 The use cases detailed above provide practical and scalable solutions for automating a pharmacovigilance workflow.
 Leveraging machine analysis tools is becoming increasingly more popular across the industry.
 Regardless of the data source, machine analysis tools have proven their effectiveness in reducing cost and improving turnaround time for pharmacovigilance teams.
 These enhancements are not only beneficial for a company, but also for the patient.
 Which, in hindsight, is the most important factor of all.

 Interested in learning more?
 Check out:

 Did you know?
 At CCC we’ve developed integrated solutions that make it simple to license, access, semantically enrich and index full-text XML articles from a wide range of scientific publishers.
-Learn more about RightFind XML for Mining here.
+Learn more about RightFind XML here.